 Click on the links below for additional information or scroll down for useful parent information.

-All parents must attend an orientation meeting on the first day of practice.
+All parents must review an orientation meeting prior to the first day of practice.

-Meetings will be held the first night of each practice (M/W or T/Th) at 4:30 pm or 6:30 pm at the time and venue where your child will be skiing.
+Meetings will be conducted virtually this year.
+You will be contacted by your Site Director about the method of meeting and they will give a site specific orientation for the venue where your child will be skiing.
 If there is snow, the kids will be skiing; if there is no snow, we still have practice and the kids will run or hike with the coaches and play games.
 We still have fun, getting in shape for skiing!